techidaily/site-win11/source/_posts/streamlining-windows-11-defenses-adding-firewall-to-the-context-menu.md

  Right-click a program’s EXE file you’ve set up an outbound rule for and select**Show more options** \>**Restore Internet Access** .
 Then the previously blocked software will be allowed through the firewall again.

  If you decide you don’t want to keep the firewall context menu options, you can remove them by uninstalling OneClickFirewall.
-Remove OneClickFirewall with one of the methods in our guide on[how to uninstall Windows software](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
+Remove OneClickFirewall with one of the methods in our guide on [how to uninstall Windows software](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .

 ## How to Add Firewall Block Options With the Right Click App

  The Right Click app (full name (Right Click) Allow, Block or Remove - Windows Firewall) is an alternative to OneClickFirewall that adds similar context menu options for blocking and allowing programs through the firewall.
 However, this software also adds an option for removing software from the firewall.
 You can add firewall block options to the context menu with Right Click like this:

-1. Open the[(Right Click) Allow, Block or Remove - Windows Firewall](https://www.softpedia.com/get/System/OS-Enhancements/Tweaking-com-Right-Click-Allow-Block-or-Remove-Windows-Firewall.shtml) download page on Softpedia.
+1. Open the [(Right Click) Allow, Block or Remove - Windows Firewall](https://www.softpedia.com/get/System/OS-Enhancements/Tweaking-com-Right-Click-Allow-Block-or-Remove-Windows-Firewall.shtml) download page on Softpedia.
 2. Click**Download Now** \>**Softpedia Secure Download (US)** to obtain the ZIP.
 3. Open up whatever folder contains the downloaded **Tweaking.com-Right-Click\_Allow\_Block\_or\_Remove-Windows\_Firewall.zip** .
 4. Extract the **Tweaking.com-Right-Click\_Allow\_Block\_or\_Remove-Windows\_Firewall.zip** archive.